10 Improved Marijuana Detox Tips to Help Your Recovery

 6. Change your environment.

 In the early days of marijuana detox, you’ll likely have a treatment facility to give you an environment that fosters recovery, but as soon as you go home, you’ll be right back in the place where you used every day.
 Keep your home from being a trigger by changing the design.
 It doesn’t have to be anything fancy—just rearranging the furniture or painting the walls can drastically change the look of a room.
-Scout for affordable decorative pieces at thrift stores or discount outlet stores.
+Search for affordable decorative pieces at thrift stores or discount outlet stores.

 There will be times when you aren’t able to avoid triggering situations, and someone may directly offer you drugs.
 You’ll handle moments like these much better if you prepare a response in advance.
 You can come up with something polite if you’re worried about hurting feelings, or something funny to keep the mood lighthearted.
 Either way, make your intentions clear and stay firm.